HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 `center` and `font` make for the lion's share (81.2%) of all obsolete elements, per our analysis:

 {{ figure_markup(
-  image="obselete-elements.png",
-  caption="Obselete elements.",
+  image="obsolete-elements-relative-use.png",
-  description="Pie chart showing `center` is 43.0% of obselete element usage on mobile, `font` is 38.2%, `marquee` is 7.0%, `nobr` 2.6%, `big` 2.6%, `frame` 1.5% and the the resrt of the pie is make up of unlabelled other elements.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=1875548366&format=interactive", sheets_gid="69619977", sql_file="obselete_elements.sql",
+  caption="Obsolete elements relavative use.", description="Pie chart showing `center` is 43.0% of obsolete element usage on mobile, `font` is 38.2%, `marquee` is 7.0%, `nobr` 2.6%, `big` 2.6%, `frame` 1.5% and the the resrt of the pie is make up of unlabelled other elements.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=1875548366&format=interactive", sheets_gid="69619977", sql_file="obsolete_elements.sql",
 ) }}

 ## Attributes